Short on time? For the key tips on note-taking, stick to the bold text and the conclusion.

 I use a planning stack instead of to-do apps.
 Like this, I have all my notes in one place.

 In the end, it doesn’t matter whether you use the original PARA-method or my tweaked note-taking system.
 You need to build a system that works for you, based on your reading skills and requirements.
 That probably includes a few of your own changes.
 I’d love to give you a few tips but if I had any more, I would’ve included them in my system, don’t you think?

 Here’s just one more: I also have a separate stack for T3G-related notes.
 As we use Evernote for nearly everything, it would be too chaotic to have T3G notes spread all over my other stacks.
 So, if you work on multiple big projects and share notes with others, you might want to consider a separate stack per project.

 I have different needs than Tiago Forte.
 You have different needs than both of us.
 Adapt your system to your needs.

-In conclusion, I believe the PARA-method is a very useful note-taking system.
+The PARA-method is a very useful note-taking system.
 My life has changed since I started using it — well, my version of it.
-Somehow, it formed the basis for much of what happens behind the scenes at Top Three Guide.
+It forms the basis for much of what happens behind the scenes at Top Three Guide.